maxzhirnov/blog-x4oluc/content/authors/admin/_index.md

 website: ""
 ---

-Maxim Zhirnov is a senior growth marketing strategist and industry expert with 10+ years of experience scaling digital products from startup to enterprise level, specializing in data-driven growth optimization, user acquisition strategies, and product-led growth frameworks that have delivered multi-million user acquisitions and substantial revenue growth across technology, financial services, and consumer products sectors.
-As an independent consultant and industry advisor, he provides strategic guidance to high-growth companies while actively contributing expertise through professional marketing associations, industry publications, and international conference presentations.
+I'm a senior growth marketing strategist with 10+ years of experience scaling digital products and delivering multi-million user acquisitions.
+As an independent consultant and recognized industry voice, I regularly share insights through publications and speaking engagements.